ibm-wearables-sdk-for-mobile/ibm-wearables-swift-sdk/README.md

 ![swiftlogo](https://cloud.githubusercontent.com/assets/13234255/13202965/cfe9dafc-d8b3-11e5-96ed-4aadaf169448.png)

 # Overview
 This framework facilitates the development of iOS apps that utilize Wearable or Nearable Devices.
-It helps developing those apps in just a fraction of the time and requiring only minimal knowledge of the Wearable/Nearable domain.
+It helps develop those apps in just a fraction of the time and requires only minimal knowledge of the Wearable/Nearable domain.

 It is especially helpful for building solutions that use the compute power of the smartphone to interpret raw data from Wearables into meaningful situations that can be acted upon.